 Average call duration / average handle time has traditionally been one of the main measures of a contact centre's 'success', at least when judged by those outside the operation whose focus has often been on cost reduction.
+In recent years, an increasing focus on the customer experience and first-call resolution has meant that AHT is viewed as less important than previously.
+However, almost every contact centre still tracks this as a metric, as it is closely linked with cost and performance.

 Long call durations may be linked with poor agent abilities, lack of knowledge, navigation between systems or very complicated calls, and of course, impact on cost, queue times and the customer experience.
-Short AHTs can be as bad, if not worse, as they can indicate lack of agent capabilities (so agents pass the call to a colleague, or even deliberately lose the connection); that the contact centre is handling too many simple calls that might be better handled by self-service or that there is a quick and easily-resolved common issue, the solution to which could be propagated in the IVR announcement, on the website or via email/SMS.
+Short AHTs can be as bad, if not worse, as they can indicate lack of agent capabilities (so agents pass the call to a colleague, or even deliberately lose the connection), that the contact centre is handling too many simple calls that might be better handled by self-service or that there is a quick and easily-resolved common issue, the solution to which could be propagated in the IVR announcement, on the website or via email/SMS.
 The problem for businesses is that they often don't know with any level of confidence why call durations differ.

-Interaction analytics allows businesses to categorize each type of contact, and through root-cause analysis, determine what a reasonable length for each type of contact is, and investigate the outlying anomalies, either on an agent level, or more widely, by comparing the amount of time taken on each category of contact now compared to the past.
-The identification of contacts resolved successfully in a reasonable amount of time will also provide the training department with examples of best practice.
+Customer contact analytics allows businesses to categorise each type of call, and through root-cause analysis, determine what a reasonable length for each type of call is, and investigate the outlying anomalies, either on an agent level, or more widely, by comparing the amount of time taken on each category of call now compared to the past.
+The identification of calls resolved successfully in a reasonable amount of time will also provide the training department with examples of best practice.